-The play's title character is its protagonist, though an inconsistent one He disappears in Act IV, seemingly replaced by Mosca, and is first an instrument and then a victim of Jonson's satire of money-obsessed society.
+The play's title character is its protagonist, though an inconsistent one.
+He disappears in Act IV, seemingly replaced by Mosca, and is first an instrument and then a victim of Jonson's satire of money-obsessed society.
 He is an instrument of it because it is through his ingenuity and cleverness that Voltore, Corbaccio, and Corvino are duped and he seems to share in Jonson's satiric interpretation of the events, observing in I.v "What a rare punishment / Is avarice to itself."
 But the satire eventually turns back on him, when he becomes a victim of Mosca's "Fox-trap."
 The reason he is ensnared by Mosca is that he cannot resist one final gloat at his dupes, oblivious to the fact that in doing so, he hands over his entire estate to Mosca.
-This lack of rational forethought and commitment to his own sensual impulses, is characteristic of Volpone.
+The lack of rational forethought and commitment to his own sensual impulses are characteristic of Volpone.
 He enjoys entertainment, banquets, feasts, and love- making.
 He hates having to make money through honest labour or cold, heartless banking, but he loves making it in clever, deceitful ways, especially as a means toward food and lovemaking.